yoolen/appointment-scheduler/README.md

 >      slots are booked
 >   - `appointment_time` stored as naive DATETIME (no timezone info in the field itself)
 >   would need to join with doctor/hospital timezone to properly display for end user.
+> - **Conclusion:** I think the correct approach for our use case was to create the
+>   appointments table and prepopulate it.

 - Patient
   - id: int (auto-increment)